whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-26-Covet-Crate-Girl-Boss-Subscription-Box-July-2016-Review.md

 <br>

 I've only subscribed to them recently and this will be my second box that I've reviewed.
-I loved the last box that they sent out ([you can read that review here](http://whatsupmailbox.com/subscriptions/reviews/Covet-Crate-Girl-Boss-Subscription-Box-May-2016-Review/){:target="_blank"}) and hope this one will be great as well!
+The last box wasn't too exciting for me ([you can read that review here](http://whatsupmailbox.com/subscriptions/reviews/Covet-Crate-Girl-Boss-Subscription-Box-May-2016-Review/){:target="_blank"}) so I'm hoping this one will be better!

 <br>